k66inthesky/Predict_News/README.md

 	Update: Nov.11th,2019
 	Target: To predict an unknown news/article from the eight categories(Technology, Finance, Politics, Entertainment, International, Sports, Health, Fashion)
 	File description:
-		To use this project, you should download the whole package of files, and you only need to execute two programs--news2E.ipynb and predict.py.
+		To use this project, you should download the whole package of files and the bert_model.ckpt.data-00000-of-00001, and follow the following install instructions.
+		You only need to execute two programs--news2E.ipynb and predict.py.
 		It's optional for replacinging the context in 'myinput.csv' if you wish to predict your own news.

 Installation: